bootsy52/XBeeUartMQTTProxy/README.md

 I've tested this implementation in my laboratory and it runs well with 3 Devices sending consecutive MQTT Messages in parallel, however it has not been tested in the field yet with more devices under real conditions

+## Limitations

+You cannot send more than 2147483647 packets in one connection (**Note:** this is the number of packets not the number of MQTT messages, how many packets a MQTT packet accomplishes depends on various settings such as the QoS level used)

 ## Usage

 ```sh